-Students Visiting Mountwest from Other Institutions
+1. Students Visiting Mountwest from Other Institutions

 Students enrolled in a degree program at another collegiate-level institution during the previous year who would like to enroll at Mountwest for no more than two consecutive semesters may be admitted as transient students.
-Transient students must submit an application with all appropriate fees to the Mountwest Admissions Office for each term in which they wish to enroll and have the Registrar at their home institution send a letter of good academic standing to the Mountwest Admissions Office for each term in which they wish to enroll.
+Transient students must submit an application to the Mountwest Office of Admissions and Recruitment for each term in which they wish to enroll and have the Registrar at their home institution send a letter of good academic standing to the

+Mountwest Office of Admissions and Recruitment for each term in which they wish to enroll.